 Along with gravity casting machines, we have several types of high-pressure die casting machines including 600-ton, 800-ton, and 1200-ton machines.
 These machines allow for fast turnaround, thanks to shorter casting cycles.

-Decades of Experience and Global Reach
+Decades of Die Casting Experience and Global Reach

 Why choose The Federal Group for your custom metal fabrication and custom die casting needs?
-For the past forty years, we have produced high-quality custom metal products and developed a large network of partners around the world to source the highest-quality materials.
+For the past forty years, we have produced high-quality custom metal products and developed a large network of partners around the world to source the best materials.

 We deliver fast solutions at competitive prices and pride ourselves on our: